Tanks of North Korea: T-62M

-Chonma-ho Tank
+Chonma-ho

 The Chonma-ho (Korean: 천마호; Hanja: 天馬號) is one of North Korea's secretive indigenous main battle tank designs.
 The tank is also known by the name of 천리마 전차 (千里馬 or the "Chollima Tank").
 The original Ch'ŏnma-ho is based on the Soviet T-62.
 There are at least five different operational versions of the Ch'ŏnma-ho.
 Since its inception, the Ch'ŏnma-ho has apparently undergone several extensive upgrades.
-Little public information is available about this tank, and its most recent public appearance was the 65th Anniversary Parade held in Pyongyang, North Korea, on 10 October 2010, celebrating the 65th anniversary of North Korea's ruling party.
+Little public information is available about this tank, and its most recent public appearance was the 70th Anniversary Parade held in Pyongyang, North Korea, on 9 September 2018, celebrating the 70th anniversary of North Korea's foundation.

 This designation also given to T-62 delivered from the Soviet Union.
 Officially, the Chonma-ho variants designated 4 are Chonma-92 and Chonma-98, while the vehicle generally known as Chonma-ho 5 is actually named Chonma-214.

-Pokpung-ho Tank
+Pokpung-ho series

+Chonma-215 and Chonma-216

 The Pokpung-ho (Korean: 폭풍호; Hanja: 暴風號, officially Chonma-215 and Chonma-216) is a North Korean main battle tank developed in the 1990s.
 It is a locally designed main battle tank and contains elements or incorporates technology found in the T-62, T-72, Type 88 and Ch'onma-ho MBTs.
 Outside parties codename the tank M-2002 because the tank went through performance trials on February 16, 2002 (therefore being officially confirmed by outside sources), although the tank may have been in existence since 1992.
 The latest variant has a completely remotely controlled 9K38 Igla anti-aircraft defense system.